 It’s amazing how much responsibility Aldi’s given me.
 I really didn’t know what to expect, and was just hoping to learn about how the business runs.
 But I actually took the lead on real projects!
 It meant that I could make a positive impact on a wide range of Corporate Responsibility areas such as waste, health, ethics within the supply chain, and plastic packaging.
 These all had a real effect on the business, and focused on how Aldi engage with their customers.
 As a Business & Sociology student, it was so beneficial to my degree.

 I wanted to do my placement at Aldi because it's a hugely successful and growing business.
 So I knew there would be more opportunities than maybe elsewhere.
 But I soon realised that the year is also a great chance to learn more about yourself.
 If you come in with an open mind, and just talk to people, you’ll get so much in return.
 I’m a lot more confident, and my work ethos is incredible now.
 My one bit of advice for anyone going through the application process is to just be yourself.
 I was quite nervous before my final interview.
 But everyone was so friendly and made me feel really comfortable.

 Ready to get stuck in?
 Of course you are.
-The application window for the 2022/2023 Retail Management Programme is now open.
+The application windows for the 2022/2023 Retail Management Programme, Head Office Quality Assurance Placement and National Projects Placement are now open.